-Sector W. Stormwater Discharges Associated With Industrial Activity From Facilities That Are Not Covered Under Sectors A Thru V.
+Sector W. Stormwater Discharges Associated with Industrial Activity from Facilities that Are Not Covered Under Sectors A Thru V.

 1. Discharges Covered Under This Section.
-The requirements listed under this section shall apply to stormwater discharges associated with industrial activity from those facilities that are not covered for such discharges under Sectors A thru V. It is the intent of the Division that this sector include those stormwater discharges which Stormwater are not covered under Sectors A thru V as well as those facilities which had no previous stormwater permit that are applying for the first time and will not be covered under Sectors A thru V.
+The requirements listed under this section shall apply to stormwater discharges associated with industrial activity from those facilities that are not covered for such discharges under Sectors A thru V. It is the intent of the DWWM that this sector includes those stormwater discharges not covered under Sectors A thru V, at the discretion of the Director.
+In addition to the pollutants of concern listed in Table W-1, the Director may require monitoring of metals or other pollutants, based on evaluation of the subject discharge.

-Table W-1 Monitoring Requirements
+Table W-1 Facilities that Are Not Covered Under Sectors A Thru V Monitoring Requirements

 Pollutants of Concern Monitoring Cut-Off Concentration Measurement Frequency

-Biochemical Oxygen Demand 30 mg/l 1/6 Months
+Biochemical Oxygen Demand 30 mg/1 1/3 Months

-Chemical Oxygen Demand 120 mg/l 1/6 Months
+Chemical Oxygen Demand 120 mg/1 1/3 Months

-Total Suspended Solids 100 mg/l 1/6 Months
+Total Suspended Solids 100 mg/1 1/3 Months

-Ammonia Nitrogen 4 mg/l 1/6 Months
+Ammonia Nitrogen 4 mg/1 1/3 Months

-Oil and Grease 15 mg/l 1/6 Months
+Oil and Grease 15 mg/1 1/3 Months

 pH 6.0-9.0 s.u.
-1/6 Months
+1/3 Months